Saint Louis University's travel program and its related policies exist for the greater benefit of all SLU travelers and the University in partnership.

 Travelers should book conference hotels as early as possible to ensure a room at the discounted conference rate.

 All rooms will be guaranteed for late arrival.
 Travelers must cancel the room reservation by the required notice timeframe specified by the hotel to avoid a "no-show" charge.
-Cancellations must be made directly with TravelPlex by calling the telephone number listed on your itinerary, and travelers are advised to request and retain a cancellation number, date, time and name of the individual as documentation of the transaction.
+Cancellations must be made directly with the hotel and travelers are advised to request and retain a cancellation confirmation number.
 "No-show" charges are not reimbursable.

 In special situations, travelers may use appropriate alternative lodging less expensive than a hotel such as dormitories or hostels.